Hands-On Fundraising

 If you don’t know who Antoinette Tuff is, or what I’m talking about, you can read her story here.
 In short, she faced a very dangerous situation not with fear (though she was afraid) and not with force (though many would have applauded that) but with empathy.
 With love.
 With concern for the troubled human being in front of her.

-I do believe we all have that capability.
+And I believe we all have that capability.
 But how many of us would have had the strength to find it and use it?

 And maybe that’s where this does touch on our profession.
 Because it’s that humanity, the ability to see another and respond with empathy and love, that we’re supposed to cultivate.
 Certainly, we want to encourage it in our donors.
 To be more effective, we try to put ourselves in their shoes.
 We want to connect them with their own empathy toward the people who need their help.
 Smart fundraisers understand emotion is what connects.
 All the facts in the world only take you so far.
 One pure moment of human caring is priceless.

 When Antoinette Tuff faced a dangerous weapon in the hands of a dangerous person, she chose to relate to him, person to person.
 She told him about her own struggles, hoping her honesty and caring would inspire a similar reaction.
 She told him she loved him.
-She chose to focus on his needs, not her fear.
-There are lessons in that for us as fundraisers, and as people.
+And she chose to focus on his needs, not her fear.
+There are lessons in that for us as fundraisers and as people.

 I doubt I would have had Antoinette’s courage.
 In a fight or flight situation, I’m likely to run and hide.